 INTRODUCTION

-Systemic sclerosis (SSc) is a rare, debilitating autoimmune disorder of the connective tissue and vasculature that is characterised by inflammation, fibrosis and microvascular injury of multiple organs.1,2 Morbidity and mortality rates are high in patients with SSc,2 particularly those with pulmonary, cardiac or renal involvement3; lung disease is the primary cause of scleroderma-related deaths.1,4 Few treatment options are available for patients with SSc.5
+Systemic sclerosis (SSc) is a rare, debilitating autoimmune disorder of the connective tissue and vasculature that is characterised by inflammation, fibrosis and microvascular injury of multiple organs.1,2 Patients with SSc experience high morbidity and mortality rates,2 particularly those who have pulmonary, cardiac or renal organ involvement.3 Indeed, lung disease is the primary cause of scleroderma-related deaths.1,4 Few treatment options are available for patients with SSc, and there is an unmet need for disease-modifying therapy.5

-Interleukin-6 (IL-6) appears to play a role in SSc pathogenesis.6,7 8Serum IL-6 levels are elevated in patients with SSc,9,10 particularly those with diffuse cutaneous skin involvement and those in the early stages of the disease.11,12 Patients with SSc have increased IL-6 expression in endothelial cells and skin fibroblasts.8 Furthermore, some studies have suggested a role for IL-6 as a marker for disease progression and clinical outcome in patients with SSc.10 C-reactive protein (CRP) is correlated with IL-6, and CRP levels are elevated in patients with active SSc, especially those with early diffuse cutaneous SSc.13
+Interleukin-6 (IL-6) appears to play a role in SSc pathogenesis.6,7 Patients with SSc have increased IL-6 expression in endothelial cells and skin fibroblasts8.
+Serum IL-6 levels are elevated in patients with SSc,9,10 particularly those with early diffuse cutaneous skin involvement.11,12 8 Furthermore, some studies have suggested a role for IL-6 as a marker for disease progression and clinical outcome in patients with SSc.10 C-reactive protein (CRP) is correlated with IL-6, and CRP levels are elevated in patients with active SSc, especially those with early diffuse cutaneous SSc.13

-Tocilizumab is a monoclonal anti–IL-6 receptor-alpha antibody for the treatment of patients with rheumatoid arthritis, systemic juvenile idiopathic arthritis or polyarticular-course juvenile idiopathic arthritis14,15 and is under investigation for patients with giant cell arteritis.14,15 Initial investigations of tocilizumab in patients with SSc demonstrated improvements in skin sclerosis and SSc-associated polyarthritis.16,17 The faSScinate clinical trial was the first double-blind, randomised controlled trial investigating the efficacy and safety of subcutaneous tocilizumab in patients with SSc.
-Results from the 48-week double-blind period of faSScinate were published previously and demonstrated that treatment with tocilizumab resulted in a clinically meaningful but not statistically significant decline in modified Rodnan skin score (mRSS) compared with placebo, and the improvements in mRSS continued through week 48 for patients receiving tocilizumab.18 Efficacy and safety results through week 96 of the faSScinate trial, including the 48-week open-label period, are now reported.
+Tocilizumab is a monoclonal anti–IL-6 receptor-alpha antibody for the treatment of patients with rheumatoid arthritis, systemic juvenile idiopathic arthritis, polyarticular-course juvenile idiopathic arthritis14,15 and giant cell arteritis.14,15 Initial investigations of tocilizumab in patients with SSc demonstrated improvements in skin sclerosis and SSc-associated polyarthritis.16,17 The faSScinate clinical trial was the first double-blind, randomised controlled trial investigating the efficacy and safety of subcutaneous tocilizumab in patients with SSc.
+Results from the 48-week double-blind period of faSScinate were published previously and demonstrated that treatment with tocilizumab resulted in a clinically meaningful but not statistically significant decline in modified Rodnan skin score (mRSS) compared with placebo through week 48 for patients receiving tocilizumab.18 Exploratory efficacy results and safety through week 96 of the faSScinate trial, including the 48-week open-label period, are now reported.

 METHODS